cillianmiltown/website_march_19/content/music/2019-03-18-music_lyrics.md

 **Vocals**: Cillian McHugh<br>
 **Guitar**: Cillian McHugh

-Walking home across the city from the train to the plane<br>
+Walking home, across the city from the train to the plane<br>
 You're on your own, there's no pity there's no pain in vain<br>
 When you said good-bye on the platform this time<br>
 Like you said good-bye the first time<br>